PixelVengeur/pixelvengeur.github.io/_posts/2024-04-07-truenas-and-active-directory.md

 ### The `execute` permission
 The `execute` permission behaves in two ways, depending on whether the entry is a file. <br>
 In the case of a file, it dictates whether someone can execute the file, which could be a script, or compiled binary code.
 In the case of a folder, the `x` permission allows us to open the folder, view what's in the folder, and navigate through.
-But that doesn't mean we can view the content of the files is.
+But that doesn't mean we can view the content of the files.
 It does not intuitively make sense, but imagine the following file system:

 ```shell
 .